-With volume licensing contracts, a company buys multiple licenses, for which they are given a download link.
+With volume licensing contracts, a company buys multiple licences, for which they are given a download link.
 The software is then installed on the relevant number of computers.
-One license is needed for each computer.
-Please note that in contrast to a single-user license (e. g.
+One licence is needed for each computer.
+Please note that in contrast to a single-user licence (e. g.
 OEM), volume licenses do not include a user manual or other packaging items.
-Volume licenses are not compatible with OEM’s.
+Volume licences are not compatible with OEM’s.

 It is clear from the ECJ’s judgement on the usedSoft/Oracle dispute that the principle of ‘exhaustion’ applies to every single program that has been purchased commercially.
 It is irrelevant whether the individual programs are sold as part of a volume licensing agreement.
 The Higher Regional Court in Frankfurt came to the same conclusion in its verdict in December 2012.

-It noted that the resale of individual licenses originally purchased as part of a volume licensing agreement did not “(lead) to the assumption that this was concerned with impermissible splitting."
-Read a more detailed report on the Frankfurt Higher Regional Court's judgement here.
+It noted that the resale of individual licences originally purchased as part of a volume licensing agreement did not “(lead) to the assumption that this was concerned with impermissible splitting.”

-You can see at a glance here what this judgement means and what benefits can come from volume licenses:
+You can see at a glance here what this judgement means and what benefits can come from volume licences:

-For example: eight 2-core licences are required to licence a physical server with a total of eight-core processors.
-For two further Hyper-V container or VMs, all the cores have to be licenced again.
+For example: eight 2-core licences are required to license a physical server with a total of eight-core processors.
+For two further Hyper-V container or VMs, all the cores have to be licensed again.

 Volume licences are compatible with terminals.